edhowland/vish/Bugs.md

 or be checked by the compiler during  analysis phase.

-## Bug: Should have actual Ruby objects in bytecodes, like LoopFrame objects
+## Bug: Should have actual Ruby objects in bytecodes, like

 When written out .vsc files, as marshalled Ruby objects, this is not pure.